PPA-Game: Characterizing and Learning Competitive Dynamics Among Online Content Creators: Proportional Payoff Allocation Game

-\begin{theorem} The existence of PNE is guaranteed if any of the following conditions are met: \begin{enum} \item (Partially Heterogeneous Scenario) Players have the same weights for different resources, \textit{i.e.}, $\forall k, k' \in [K], j \in [N]$, $w_{j,k} = w_{j,k'}$. \item (Homogeneous Player Scenario) Players have the same weights within each resource, \textit{i.e.}, $\forall k \in [K]$ and $j, j' \in [N]$, $w_{j,k} = w_{j',k}$. \item (Homogeneous Resource Scenario) Resources have the same payoffs, \textit{i.e.}, $\forall k, k' \in [K]$, $\mu_k = \mu_{k'}$. \end{enum} \end{theorem} \begin{remark} The proof is provided in \Appref{sect:proof-pne-exists-special}. \Thmref{thrm:pne-exists-special} demonstrated that the PNE exists in several degraded cases of the PPA-Game in \Defnref{defn:game}.
-Specifically, Condition (1) corresponds to scenarios where the weights reflect the inherent influence of different players.
-For instance, in online recommender platforms, certain creators, termed as `influencers,' have greater impact on all topics owing to their expertise, stature, or authority.
-We also note that Condition (1) exhibits a special case of the weighted congestion game \citep{bhawalkar2014weighted}.
-However, PNE may not exist in weighted congestion games while we prove the existence in this specific scenario.
-Condition (2) encompasses cases where players are homogeneous and have the same influence on each topic.
-This scenario aligns with the one addressed in \citep{xu2023competing}.
-Condition (3) considers a homogeneous resource scenario wherein all resources have equivalent payoffs.
-Such scenarios include that users compete for processing resources in modern data centers while each resource has the same processing power \citep{benblidia2021renewable}. \end{remark}
+\begin{theorem} The existence of PNE is guaranteed if any of the following conditions are met: \begin{enum} \item \textbf{(Partially Heterogeneous Scenario)} Players have the same weights for different resources, \textit{i.e.}, $\forall k, k' \in [K], j \in [N]$, $w_{j,k} = w_{j,k'}$. \item \textbf{(Homogeneous Player Scenario)} Players have the same weights within each resource, \textit{i.e.}, $\forall k \in [K]$ and $j, j' \in [N]$, $w_{j,k} = w_{j',k}$. \item \textbf{(Homogeneous Resource Scenario)} Resources have the same payoffs, \textit{i.e.}, $\forall k, k' \in [K]$, $\mu_k = \mu_{k'}$. \end{enum} \end{theorem} \begin{remark} \cref{thrm:pne-exists-special} establishes the existence of PNE in several degenerate cases of the PPA-Game (\cref{defn:game}).
+Specifically, the partially heterogeneous scenario corresponds to cases where player weights reflect their inherent influence.
+In online recommender platforms, for example, certain creators—termed "influencers"—exert greater influence across all topics due to their expertise, stature, or authority.
+Notably, the partially heterogeneous scenario forms a special case of the weighted congestion game~\citep{bhawalkar2014weighted}, where PNE may not always exist, yet we prove its existence in this specific setting.
+The homogeneous player scenario considers cases where all players exert equal influence on every topic, aligning with the model studied in~\citep{xu2023competing}.
+Meanwhile, the homogeneous resource scenario examines settings where all resources provide equivalent payoffs, as seen in competition for processing resources in modern data centers, where each resource has the same processing power~\citep{benblidia2021renewable}. \end{remark}